Dr. Senior Lecturer (Computer Science) B.Sc (1999), M.Sc (2004), Ph.D (2012)

 (a) General Requirements:

-The Minimum entry requirement for admission into Covenant University is a Credit level pass in five (5) subjects, including English and Mathematics, obtained at not more than two sittings.
-In addition Covenant University conducts Screening Exercises for all candidates seeking admission into the University.
+The minimum entry requirement for admission into Covenant University is a Credit level pass in five (5) subjects, including English and Mathematics, two (2) of Physics, Chemistry, Biology, Agricultural Science, Technical Drawing, Geography and any one (1) of Economics, Government, Accounts and Financial Accounting, obtained at not more than two (2) sittings.
+In addition, Covenant University conducts Screening Exercise for all candidates seeking admission into the University.
 Candidates are also to note that there are other requirements that may be specific to a College and / or a Programme.

 (b) College Requirements:

-Same as specified in the general requirement above.
-The five- (5) subjects in the SSCE/GCE/NECO O/L or their equivalent must be obtained at not more than two sittings and must include Mathematics, Physics and English Language.
+In addition to the general requirements above, the five- (5) subjects in the SSCE/GCE/NECO O/L or their equivalent must be obtained at not more than two (2) sittings and must include Mathematics and English Language.